Mama & Family Project

 Improving maternal and newborn health

 Delay in seeking health care is the single largest reason of newborn deaths in our project area.
-Our community health workers are trained to conduct home visits to pregnant women and women who have recently given birth.
+Our community health workers (CHWs) are trained to conduct home visits to pregnant women and women who have recently given birth.
 The women are provided with information on birth preparedness, safe childbirth, and newborn care.
 To date, our CHWs have made over 2,200 home visits to women in local villages.
-After an infant’s birth, we continue to make visits to ensure the safety of both the mother and the child.
+After an infant’s birth, the CHWs continue to make visits to ensure the safety of both the mother and the child.

 Working with the local community